Packed bed: Applications

-Packed column

-In industry, a packed column is a type of packed bed used to perform separation processes, such as absorption, stripping, and distillation.
-A packed column is a pressure vessel that has a packed section.
+A packed bed used to perform separation processes, such as absorption, stripping, and distillation is known as a packed column.
 Columns used in certain types of chromatography consisting of a tube filled with packing material can also be called packed columns and their structure has similarities to packed beds.

-Column structure: random and stacked packed columns

-The column can be filled with random dumped packing (creating a random packed column) or with structured packing sections, which are arranged or stacked (creating a stacked packed column).
-In the column, liquids tend to wet the surface of the packing and the vapors pass across this wetted surface, where mass transfer takes place.
-Packing material can be used instead of trays to improve separation in distillation columns.
+The column bed can be filled with randomly dumped packing material (creating a random packed bed) or with structured packing sections, which are arranged in a way that force fluids to take complicated paths through the bed (creating a structured packed bed).
+In the column, liquids tend to wet the surface of the packing material and the vapors pass across this wetted surface, where mass transfer takes place.
+Packing materials can be used instead of trays to improve separation in distillation columns.
 Packing offers the advantage of a lower pressure drop across the column (when compared to plates or trays), which is beneficial while operating under vacuum.
 Differently shaped packing materials have different surface areas and void space between the packing.
 Both of these factors affect packing performance.

-Liquid and vapor distribution (vapor to liquid ratio)

 Another factor in performance, in addition to the packing shape and surface area, is the liquid and vapor distribution that enters the packed bed.
 The number of theoretical stages required to make a given separation is calculated using a specific vapor to liquid ratio.
 If the liquid and vapor are not evenly distributed across the superficial tower area as it enters the packed bed, the liquid to vapor ratio will not be correct and the required separation will not be achieved.
 The packing will appear to not be working properly.
 The height equivalent to a theoretical plate (HETP) will be greater than expected.
 The problem is not the packing itself but the mal-distribution of the fluids entering the packed bed.
 These columns can contain liquid distributors and redistributors which help to distribute the liquid evenly over a section of packing, increasing the efficiency of the mass transfer.
 The design of the liquid distributors used to introduce the feed and reflux to a packed bed is critical to making the packing perform at maximum efficiency.

-Packed column vapor-equilibrium curve

 Packed columns have a continuous vapor-equilibrium curve, unlike conventional tray distillation in which every tray represents a separate point of vapor-liquid equilibrium.
-However, when modeling packed columns it is useful to compute a number of theoretical plates to denote the separation efficiency of the packed column with respect to more traditional trays.
+However, when modeling packed columns, it is useful to compute a number of theoretical plates to denote the separation efficiency of the packed column with respect to more traditional trays.
 In design, the number of necessary theoretical equilibrium stages is first determined and then the packing height equivalent to a theoretical equilibrium stage, known as the height equivalent to a theoretical plate (HETP), is also determined.
 The total packing height required is the number theoretical stages multiplied by the HETP.